 Research into reversal methods

-A recent pilot study found that certain interventions can help put type 2 diabetes into remission, including:
+A 2016 study found that certain interventions can help put type 2 diabetes into remission, including:

 - personalized exercise routines

 - glucose-controlling drugs

 Four months after the intervention, 40 percent of the subjects were able to stop taking their medications and remained in partial or complete remission.